 Dimethyl ether (DME) is a synthetically produced alternative to diesel for use in specially designed compression ignition diesel engines.
 Under normal atmospheric conditions, DME is a colorless gas.
 It is used extensively in the chemical industry and as an aerosol propellant.
 Dimethyl ether requires about 75 pounds per square inch (psi) of pressure to be in liquid form.
 Because of this, DME's handling requirements are similar to those of propane—both must be kept in pressurized storage tanks at ambient temperature.

 The use of DME in vehicles requires a compression ignition engine with a fuel system specifically developed to operate on DME.
 There have been a number of DME vehicle demonstrations in Europe and North America, including one in which a customer operated 10 vehicles for 750,000 miles.

 Although dimethyl ether can be produced from biomass, methanol, and fossil fuels, the likely feedstock of choice for large-scale DME production in the United States is natural gas.
 DME can be produced directly from synthesis gas produced from natural gas, coal, or biomass.
 It can also be produced indirectly from methanol via a dehydration reaction.
-DME is not commercially available in the United States at this time, but one company is developing small-scale plants to produce DME from natural gas at quantities ranging from 4,500 to 10,000 gallons per day.
+DME is not commercially available in the United States.

 Dimethyl ether has several fuel properties that make it attractive for use in diesel engines.
 It has a very high cetane number, which is a measure of the fuel's ignitibility in compression ignition engines.
 The energy efficiency and power ratings of DME and diesel engines are virtually the same.